Greyti8888/cash-register-drawer-function-checkCashRegister-/README.md

 # Cash-Register
-final task for 'JavaScript Algorithms and Data Structures Projects' on freecodecamp
+final task for 'JavaScript Algorithms and Data Structures' on freecodecamp